JasonWu1211/jasonwu1211.github.io/projects/project-1.md

   <img class="ui image" src="../images/Screen Shot 2017-05-28 at 2.14.08 PM.png">
 </div>

-This project was inspired out of a curiosity for assessing crime rates throughout Chicago’s various different neighborhoods.
-Using Tableau, R statistical analysis, and the 2012 – 2016 crime data from Kaggle, my team and I investigated the different types of crimes that occurred, the arrest rates, and the frequency and time of year they took place.
-This investigation covered 3 different techniques for analyzing the crime dataset: exploratory graphs (dot and bar charts and treemaps), time series (line plots and heat maps), and geographical graphs.
+This project was inspired out of a curiosity for assessing __crime rates throughout Chicago’s various different neighborhoods__.
+Using __Tableau, R statistical analysis, and the 2012 – 2016 crime data from Kaggle__, my team and I investigated the different types of crimes that occurred, the arrest rates, and the frequency and time of year they took place.
+This investigation covered 3 different techniques for analyzing the crime dataset: __exploratory graphs__ (dot plots, bar charts and treemaps), __time series__ (line plots and heat maps), and __geographical graphs__.

-Here is what we found out:
+### Here is what we found out:

-* Crime Hot Spots: downtown, southside, and area between Oak Park and Downtown
+* __Crime Hot Spots:__ downtown, southside, and area between Oak Park and Downtown
-* Overall crime in Chicago has declined from 2012 to 2016
+* Overall crime in Chicago has __declined from 2012 to 2016__
-* Top crime types committed were theft and battery
+* Top crime types committed were __theft and battery__
-* Recurring high crime rate during the summer periond (June - August) every year
+* __Recurring high crime rate__ during the __summer__ periond (June - August) every year